lucas-mv/orka/README.md

     end
     node --> db
     node --> blob
-    main ---|HTTP| node
+    mother ---|HTTP| node
-    user --> client --> main
+    user --> client --> mother
-    main --> main_db
+    mother --> mother_db
 ```

-Users should be able to use a client to connect to the main orka nodes, which handle operations like content moderation, user access, federation access, and handover the user to the federated orka nodes which handle the actual communities, posts, and user data.
+Users should be able to use a client to connect to the mother orka nodes, which handle operations like content moderation, user access, federation access, and handover the user to the federated orka nodes which handle the actual communities, posts, and user data.

 ### PostgreSQL data structure